 Our 16+ staff are there to provide support with all personal and academic related matters to ensure students feel happy, safe, and can work productively in their studies.
 If a student has a need, we are always there to respond quickly, whatever the need is.

 This Sixth Form Centre is also the base for a dedicated administrative and pastoral service to provide support for all Sixth Form students.
 Sixth Form students have access to their own administrative team to help with attendance and all other general enquiries.

 Students also have access to their very own Café serving a range of hot and cold meals and beverages from 8am.

 The Study centre provides a space for individuals and small groups to work independently.
 Students work quietly in the dedicated, light, bright and modern spaces with access to the school’s computer network and photocopying facilities.

 The Long Eaton School 16+ Centre is located in the Long Eaton School.
 We are a 10 minute walk from the Long Eaton train station and a 5 minute walk from bus routes that take in Castle Donington, Sawley, Ilkeston, Sandiacre, Nottingham and Derby.
 In your search, look for NG10 3NP.

 Curriculum / Courses

 Students at The Long Eaton School are able to choose from a variety of A Level and Applied courses to support their future ambitions.
 Most students undertake studies in 3 subjects, with some students commencing with 4.
 All courses are taken over the two year programme, with students completing internal examinations at the end of Year 12 for progression into Year 13.
-Students who have not achieved a grade 4 in their GCSE Maths or English are required to continue working in these subjects as an addition to their study program and students also have the opportunity to undertake the Extended Project Qualification.
+Students who have not achieved a grade 4 in their GCSE Maths or English are required to continue working in these subjects as an addition to their study programme.
+In 2024/25 it is intended that students will again be able to access the Extended Project Curriculum.